Rental Contract 2018 – 19

 Residents who have not met the deadline by paying their rent in full, setting up a payment plan, or communicating with Residential and Dining Services in advance about their plan to pay, may be subject to the loss of certain housing-related services or privileges, and/or eviction.

 View housing rates.
 The Evergreen State College Board of Trustees annually approves rates in late spring.

 Unpaid rent and collections

 The Resident agrees to pay the reasonable cost and expenses of collection, including the collection agency fee and reasonable attorney's fees, in the event the College is required to place any outstanding account, debt or claim with a collection agency and/or utilize the assistance of legal counsel to collect on the account, debt or claim arising from this agreement.
 In addition, the Resident's transcript and records will be held until the debt is resolved.

-Damage and Cleaning
+Damage and cleaning

-Any alterations, modification or additions to the unit are prohibited.
+Any alterations, modification or additions to the Unit are prohibited.
 Additional locks, structural additions of any kind, removal of fixtures, or painting are prohibited.
 All repairs, including painting, must be completed by Residential and Dining Services staff.

 The Resident is responsible for any keys signed out.
 Keys may not be duplicated or altered.
-A lock change is required for lost keys, and costs $50 per lock; lock changes on mailboxes cost $10.
+A lock change is required for lost keys, and costs $75 per lock; lock changes on mailboxes cost $20.

-The College assumes no responsibility for loss or damage to any resident's personal property from any cause.
+The College assumes no responsibility for loss or damage to any Resident's personal property from any cause.
 Residential and Dining Services strongly recommends students obtain insurance coverage by purchasing a renter's insurance policy or verify that coverage is available under their family's homeowner's insurance policy.